ckeditor/ckeditor5/docs/getting-started/integrations/angular.md

 The easiest way to use CKEditor 5 in your Angular application is by configuring it with [Builder](https://ckeditor.com/builder?redirect=docs) and integrating it with your application.

+### Setting up the project

+This guide assumes you already have a Angular project.
+To create such a project, you can use Angular CLI.
+Refer to the [Angular documentation](https://angular.io/cli) to learn more.

 ### Installing from npm

 This guide assumes you already have an Angular project.
 If you do not have an existing project, you can use the [Angular CLI](https://angular.io/cli) to create a new one.